Macrometacorp/docs/docs/apps/realtime-log-analytics.md

 http-request-stats-1m-worker
 ```

-2. Create the following Query Workers in your GDN account:
+2. Create the following query workers in your GDN account:

 ```
 GetTopUrl